alessiomaffeis/vue-picture-input/README.md

   select: 'Select a Photo', // Text only
   selected: '<p>Photo successfully selected!</p>', // HTML allowed
   fileSize: 'The file size exceeds the limit', // Text only
-  fileType: 'This file type is not supported.' // Text only
+  fileType: 'This file type is not supported.', // Text only
   aspect: 'Landscape/Portrait' // Text only
+}
 ```

 ## Events